ghi-electronics/Documentation/hardware/sitcore/sbc.md

 ---
 ![Single Board Computer](images/sitcore-feather.png)

 We offer multiple single board computers to provide the lowest possible barrier to entering the world of TinyCLR OS.
-All of these boards have WiFi and support the complete TinyCLR feature set.
+Most of these boards have WiFi and they all support the complete TinyCLR feature set.
 These boards are great for trying out TinyCLR OS, building prototypes, or incorporating into products.

 |                        |              |               |                 |                         |               |